COVID-19 Testing Recommendations

-PCR-RNA Nasal Pharyngeal Swab cultures and the Abbott IGG blood test
+- PCR-RNA Nasal Pharyngeal Swab tests and Antibody blood tests

 5. How long does it take to get test results?

-3 to 4 days for the PCR-RNA nasal swab and 48 hours for the IgG blood test
+- 2 to 3 days for the PCR-RNA nasal swab and 48 hours for the IgG blood test

 6. Do you provide the instant IGG/IGM fingerstick rapid tests for Coronavirus?